omerakpul/NewsApp/README.md

-# NewsAppXML
+# NewsApp

-**NewsAppXML** is a modern Android application built with Kotlin that fetches, displays, and manages news articles from remote APIs based on category and country, integrating local caching and offering search capabilities.
+**NewsApp** is a modern Android application built with Kotlin that fetches, displays, and manages news articles from remote APIs based on category and country, integrating local caching and offering search capabilities.
 The project leverages best practices in architecture and utilizes advanced libraries such as Dagger Hilt for dependency injection and Room for local database storage.

 ---